 All the hunters are so afraid of Thunderbird and his noise and rolling ice that they never stay long near his home.
 No one ever sleeps near his cave.
 Thunderbird keeps his food in a dark hole at the edge of a big field of ice and snow.
 His food is the whale.
 Thunderbird flies out of the ocean, catches a whale and hurries back to the mountains to eat it.
 One time Whale fought Thunderbird so hard that during the battle, trees were torn up by their roots.
 To this day there are no trees in Beaver Prairie because of the fight Whale and Thunderbird had that day.”

-One of the most interesting aspects of the legend is that the Quillayute mention the Great Flood in their description of the battle between Thunderbird and whale.
+One of the most interesting aspects of the legend is that the Quillayute mentions the Great Flood in their description of the battle between Thunderbird and whale.

 Many mythological birds were believed to have had supernatural powers.